glrta/week7-BGJK/README.md

 ## What we learned

-- 418 http error code
+- 418 http status code: "I'm a teapot"
 - Arrays are still JSON
 - Utilising the unique keyword in our database schema to prevent multiple users with the same username